The Best Parental Control Apps of 2025

 Exact features and reports vary by app.
 We recommend Bark for comprehensive phone and internet monitoring.

-How we reviewed parental control apps
+How we chose the best parental control apps

 • 30+ parental control apps considered